jere-mie/blog-old/_posts/2022-04-16-setting-up-jlex.md

 Want all the instructions in one code block without the explanations?
 Check out the [appendix](#appendix).

 ## Before Starting

+### Prerequesite Software

+These instructions are for Linux machines.
+If you're a Windows user, I recommend using the [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).
+The only prerequesite software required is Java.
+If you're on a Debian-based system and don't have Java installed, you can install it via `sudo apt install default-jre` and `sudo apt install default-jdk`.

+### Organization

 You may want to create a separate "2140" directory for this class: